NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 - [https://www.gentoo.org/support/use-flags]

-There is not much work I can find about this problem in Nixpkgs other than my previous attempts to solve it on package-by-package basis:
+There is not much work I can find about this problem in Nixpkgs other than my previous attempts to solve it on a  per package basis:

 - https://github.com/NixOS/nixpkgs/issues/148730
 - https://github.com/NixOS/nixpkgs/pull/234463